-The world experienced a new pandemic called COVID-19 last year, and it was brought under control to some extent.
-The causative organism was Coronavirus which affects the nose, sinuses, or upper throat.
+Since the pandemic’s entry in December 2019 various disease control strategies are being formulated and followed from time to time.
+Though they seem to bring the situation under control viral mutations and the advent of newer variants are continuously challenging global health.
+The causative organism was Coronavirus which affected the nose, sinuses, or upper throat during the first wave.
 But, soon, there were double and triple mutant types of this virus that again started affecting human beings.
 This brought a change or addition to the symptoms being experienced by the patients.
 This infection can spread from one individual to another through aerosols or direct contact, which makes it more communicable.

 It is practically not possible to tell the exact period for the existence of this pandemic, so to control the spread of this infection, a team effort is necessary.